siberianfox/g2wiki/g2core-in-use.md

 g2core is in use by people all over the world

-This page links to the users's we know about.
-If you're project, business, (etc) uses g2core, then please add yourself here.
+This page links to the users we know about.
+If your project, business, (etc) uses g2core, then please add yourself here.
 Preferably with video (of g2core in use), or even helpful instructions for others to do the same. :smile:

 ### Video's